Carlos Santana Player Props: Pirates vs. Cubs

 Carlos Santana At The Plate

-- Santana has an RBI in 21 of 59 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 36.5% of his games this season, Santana has had at least one RBI.
+He's picked up more than one in 11.1% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.